 ACI Course 10, February 1997

-Three months later, Michael and Anthony Paolercio, who had founded Michael Anthony Jewelers, expressed interest in buying out Andin.
-Although Geshe Michael refers to his company as “Andin International Diamond Corporation,” Andin International Inc. was simply a jewelry manufacturer.
+By May 1997, the founders of Michael Anthony Jewelers — Michael and Anthony Paolercio — expressed interest in buying out Andin.
+Although Geshe Michael refers to his company as “Andin International Diamond Corporation”, Andin International Inc. was simply a jewelry manufacturer.
 According to trade magazine Jewelers’ Circular Keystone:

 Meanwhile, Michael Anthony Jewelers Inc., Mt.
 Vernon, N.Y., has signed a letter of intent to buy Andin International, New York City, which manufactures 14k and 18k gold jewelry.
 The acquisition of Andin International would create one of the world’s largest manufacturers of gold jewelry.
 Michael Anthony reported $150 million in sales in 1996 while Andin reported $130 million.